DStaquet/counting_sparql/README.md

 Prerequisites
 -------------
 - The requirements needed are written in the `requirements.txt` file.
-To install the requirements, the user can run the following command:
+To install the requirements, the user can run one of the following commands:
     ```bash
     $ pip install -r requirements.txt
     ```
+    or
+    ```bash
+    $ python3 -m pip install -r requirements.txt
+    ```
-- Note: This is also done in the `benchmark.sh` and `benchmark_bsbm.sh` scripts.
+- Note: This is also done in the `benchmark.sh` and `benchmark_bsbm.sh` scripts, so it is not required to run this yourself.

 If desired, create a virtual environment to install the requirements.